l1990790120/l1990790120.github.io/content/about.md

 #### <i class="fa fa-suitcase"></i> Where I Work

+Currently I am Master Data Engineer at Capital One, we will see what happen in a couple months.

-Currently I am Senior Data Engineer at Deloitte Digital (New York, NY), where I ...
+Prior to that, I was Senior Data Engineer at Deloitte Digital (New York, NY), where I ...

 - Build integrated and automated AI/ML infrastructure and toolings to simplify and shorten data science's experiment to production cycle.
 - Research, evaluate, implement and contribute open source AI/ML toolings.
 Advocate for adoptions and coordinate migration process across group-wide teams to improve overall quality and efficiency of AI/ML applications.